Extract Information Holder

 God endpoint

 The endpoint offering this operation might have to access many data sources or backend systems to assemble the response.
-A large amount of such dependencies on external systems and data makes the API implementation harder to operate and evolve.
+Derived from the “God Class” smell in object-oriented design, the term describes a class or an object that controls numerous other system parts [Riel 1996].
+Many such dependencies on external systems and data make the API implementation harder to operate and evolve.

 Data lifetime mismatches

-Conflating Data Elements with different life times makes caching and especially the cache invalidation harder.
-This may happen when slow-changing master data contains fast-changing transactional data (for example, in an Operational Data Holder), but also if transactional data that is often refreshed by clients contains embedded master-data that infrequently changes.
+Conflating Data Elements with different lifetimes makes caching, especially cache invalidation, harder.
+This may happen when slow-changing master data contains fast-changing transactional data (for example, in an Operational Data Holder), but also if transactional data that is often refreshed by clients contains embedded master data that infrequently changes.

 Overfetching

-As a preparation, make sure that the following preconditions hold:
+As a preparation for the refactoring, make sure that the following preconditions are met:

-1. Ensure that the API offers a dedicated Retrieval Operation for the currently embedded data.
+2. Ensure the API offers a dedicated Retrieval Operation for the data that is currently embedded and will be extracted.
 If this is not already the case, apply the Split Operation refactoring first.
-An Extract Endpoint or Segregate Commands from Queries refactoring might also be appropriate to prevent the responsibility mishmash smell.
+An Extract Operation or Segregate Commands from Queries refactoring might also be appropriate to avoid the god endpoint smell.

-To replace an Embedded Entity with a Linked Information Holder:
+Replace an Embedded Entity with a Linked Information Holder in the following steps:

 2. Adjust the tests to the new response structure and run them to observe the changed responses.

 4. Clean up the implementation code.
-For example, service/utility classes or repositories previously used to retrieve the embedded data might not be required anymore.
+For example, services, utilities, or repositories previously used to retrieve the embedded data might not be required anymore here; hence, they should either be moved or removed.

-5. Check security policies to ensure that clients can still access the linked data.
+5. Check security policies to ensure that clients can access the linked data.

-6. If under your control, adjust API clients to issue additional API calls to retrieve the data available at the endpoint referenced in the new Link Element.
+6. Adjust API clients under your control to issue additional API calls to retrieve the data available at the endpoint referenced in the new Link Element as needed.

-7. Update API Description, version number, sample code, tutorials, etc. as required.
+7. Update API Description [Lübke et al. 2019a], version number, sample code, tutorials, etc., as required.
 API directories and gateways might have to be updated as well.

 Target Solution Sketch (Evolution Outline)

-The client can use the link returned in the initial request to retrieve the related data:
+The client can use the Link Element returned in response to the initial request to retrieve the related data in a follow-up call, as shown in Step 3 in Figure 2.

 To reap the full benefits of this refactoring, backward compatibility has to be given up.
-In a first step, the Embedded Entity could be marked as deprecated to give the clients time to adjust.
+In the first step, the Embedded Entity could be marked as deprecated to give the clients time to adjust.
 At a time defined and announced when applying the refactoring, the Embedded Entity is removed from the message payload.
-This lifecycle management strategy is described in the Limited Lifetime Guarantee pattern [Lübke et al. 2019].
+The Limited Lifetime Guarantee pattern in Lübke et al. [2019b] describes this lifecycle management strategy in detail.

 Example(s)